This post may contain affiliate links. For more information, please read my disclosure policy.

 Sometimes it’s best to complete daily homeschool work Monday-Thursday and spend all of Friday enjoying the content subjects such as science and history.
 There are many schedule variations.
 Experiment and find what works for your family.

-Instead concentrate on where you want to be when your child starts high school and graduates high school.
-I’ve found we’ve made better progress when I keep it slow and concentrate on consistency.
+Instead, concentrate on where you want to be when your child starts high school and graduates high school.
+I’ve found we’ve made better progress in Latin when I keep it slow and concentrate on consistency.

 The trick to starting a classical education at home is remembering to take it slow.
 Add subjects one at a time.
 Be patient with yourself and your children.

 Eventually, you’ll discover you’re giving your children an excellent classical education at home!